shiizeen/linux-config/README.md

 ```

 ## Terminal

+For the emulator I'm using **Kitty**, with a custom minimalistic configuration.

 I'm using **zsh** + **oh-my-zsh** with the **xiong-chiamiov-plus** theme.

 To apply my theme, run this command in your **home** folder :